Man of humble beginnings, Ram Nath Kovind rose from the ranks

 Kovind was General Secretary of the Akhil Bharatiya Koli Samaj.

-After his election on Thursday as the President, an emotional Kovind said he will work towards protecting the Constitution and upholding its values, and will serve the nation to ensure happiness for all.
+After his election as the President, an emotional Kovind said he will work towards protecting the Constitution and upholding its values, and will serve the nation to ensure happiness for all.

 "It is my duty to protect the Constitution and uphold its values as the President.
 I pay my respects to my countrymen and assure them that I'll serve the nation in the spirit of 'Sarve Bhavantu Sukhinah' (May all be happy)," he said.